austinfreenet/afn-docs/afn_nextgen_project.md

 192.168.1.115.
 I ended up locking down the server to rsync only using rrsync from /usr/share/doc/rsync/scripts.
 That way the hosts in the field will only be able to read via rsync(no writes or other remove commands).

+## 2017-9-12

+Let's start adding packages.
+Ok so lightdm and virtualbox are installed.